raul23/equifax-data-breach/docs/readme/technical_questions.rst

 How web shells were allegedly used by the hackers?
 --------------------------------------------------
-According to the DOJ `indictment`_, the alleged four PLA hackers and their co-conspirators supposedly used web shells in the various situations:
+According to the DOJ `indictment`_, the alleged four PLA hackers and their co-conspirators supposedly used web shells in various situations:

 1.